chemistrydatachampions/awesome-chemistry-info/README.md

 ## ELN
 - [OneNote](https://products.office.com/en-gb/onenote/digital-note-taking-app?rtc=1) - this comes with the University Office365 subscription.
 Makes collaboration easier.
-- [OneDrive](https://onedrive.live.com/about/en-gb/) - we get 1 Tb of free storage with our Cambridge Office365 subscription and it makes backing up to the cloud a breeze.
+- [OneDrive](https://onedrive.live.com/about/en-gb/) - we get 1 Tb of free storage with our University Office365 subscription and it makes backing up to the cloud a breeze.